anpawo/C-Lib/README.md

 # C-Lib
-Library made for EPITECH during my FIRST YEAR
+Library made for EPITECH during my FIRST YEAR.

 # Function Used from the lib C
 - Malloc